dynatrace-oss/barista/src/lib/table/README.md

 ## Expandable Table Rows

 Expandable rows can be defined using `dt-expandable-row`.
-An optional details cell can be added using `dt-expandable-cell`.
+An expandable row **has to** contain a column with a details cell.
+A details cell can be added using `dt-expandable-cell`.

 <docs-source-example example="TableExpandableRowsComponent" fullwidth="true"></docs-source-example>